Para-Commando Brigade

-The Special Operations Regiment is an elite fighting force in the Belgian Land Component, consisting of two paracommando battalions, the Special Forces Group and a support unit of the Communication & Informationsystems Group (CIS).
-Known until 2003 as the Para-Commando Brigade, and later as the Light Brigade.

-On 3 July 2018, the Light Brigade transformed into the Special Operations Regiment.
+The Para-Commando Brigade was an elite force in the Belgian Land Component, consisting of two paracommando battalions, the Special Forces Group and a support unit of the Communication & Information Systems Group (CIS).
+In 2003, its name was changed to the Light Brigade.
+On 3 July 2018, the Light Brigade was renamed and transformed into the Special Operations Regiment.

 History

 During the Second World War, parachutist and commando units were founded in Great Britain.
 In 1942, the first Belgian commandos started training to serve in the No. 10 (Inter-Allied) Commando.
 Also that year, some Belgian soldiers underwent parachute training.
 These paras served in the Belgian 5th Special Air Service which was under the command of the famous Eddy Blondeel.
 Both units executed numerous raids and important missions.

 In 1952, these parachutist and commando units were brought together in a Para-Commando Regiment.
 Later, an antitank company, a field artillery battery and a reconnaissance squadron were added.
 In November 1991, the Para-Commando Regiment became a brigade by adding new support units.'
 By 2003, the Brigade was disbanded.
 The Para-Commando units (1st Parachute Battalion (Belgium), 3rd Parachute Battalion (Belgium), 2nd Commando Battalion (Belgium)) formed together with 12/13th Battalion of the Line the new 'Light Brigade'.

 In 2018, the Light Brigade was transformed into the Special Operations Regiment.
 The regiment consists of the two remaining Para-Commando battalions (3Para, 2Commando), the Special Forces Group (Belgium), a support unit of the Communication & Information Systems Group, the training centre for Parachutists and the training centre for Commandos.
 The 12/13th Battalion of the Line was transferred to the Motorized Brigade (Belgium).

 The Paracommando battalions work closely with the Belgian Air Force's 15th Transportation Wing, who operate the Lockheed C-130 Hercules transport aircraft.